-*Free standard delivery within the continental U.S. on new orders only, a minimum $5.95 value.
+*Free standard delivery within the contiguous U.S. on new orders of $75 or more on merchandise total, exclusive of tax and delivery charges.
+A minimum $12.95 value.
 One time use only.
-Offer good only for standard shipping to the first “ship to” address in your order.
-Cannot be combined with other promotions or discounts (except free monogramming), does not apply to express, heavyweight, additional address charges, or items shipped directly from the manufacturer.
-Enter promo code F13SHIP4 on your shopping bag page and select 'standard delivery' on the shipping page.
-Offer expires 11:59 p.m., EDT, 5/23/2013.
+Offer valid only for standard shipping to the first "ship to" address in your order.
+Enter promo code R17FREE on your shopping bag page and select 'standard delivery' on the shipping page.
+Cannot be combined with other promotions or discounts.
+Excludes items with heavyweight charges and drop ship items shipped directly from the manufacturer.
+Does not apply to express shipping, additional address charges, or gift wrapping.
+Offer expires 11:59 p.m., PT, 8/23/2017.

 So many rugs, so many sizes, so many choices.

 Relax.
 We’ve created this guide to take the guesswork out of choosing and measuring rugs,

 so you can find the one that’s just right for you and your room.

 Size Matters The most common mistake most people make when buying a rug is buying too small.
 Planning a cohesive, beautiful space begins with good proportions so if you choose a rug that is too small it may make your space actually look smaller.
 Make sure to measure with a steel measuring tape, not with your eyes- a rug that looks like the right size in a picture may be too small for your needs.

 Measure Twice, Check Twice Remember to double check all of your measurements and be sure to consider the location of vents or doors as they may affect where you place your rug.

 Protect Your Investment

 Rug pads prevent slippage and maintain the durability of your rug.
 We recommend ordering the correct size rug pad whenever you buy a new rug.